JackDanger/shawty-server/README.markdown

 # Shawty

-Shawty is the simplest Ruby url-shortening app ever.
-Run your own server that works like [tinyurl.com](tinyurl.com).
+The Shawty gem is the simplest and fastest Ruby url-shortening app.
+Run your own server that works like [tinyurl.com](http://tinyurl.com) or [is.gd](http://is.gd).

 ## What you need to get this running